mathischeap/mifem/README.md

 is implemented as the number of users is quite low.

 Do
 > mpiexec python TESTS\mpi_unittest.py

-to do the tests.
+to run all the tests.

 by Yi Zhang | www.mathischeap.com